IamLucif3r/Bug-Hunting/README.md

 - [Intigriti](https://www.intigriti.com/)
 - Responsible Disclosures [(Use Google Dorks To Find Programs)](https://github.com/sushiwushi/bug-bounty-dorks/blob/master/dorks.txt)

+<b>Note: This Repo is under development, Only Notes have been added till now.
+Separate Section for Tools, POCs and Tricks will be created soon</b>
 ### ➡️ Contributions
 You are Welcome to Contribute.
 You can contribute by:
 - Translating into other languages